Labour Hire Services Agreement (New Zealand)

 e. ensure that Sidekicks will be covered by the following insurance policies, or other suitable and permissible statutory indemnity or self-insurance arrangements, whilst performing their Work at the Work Site: (i) public liability, professional indemnity, if relevant to the type of Work to be performed; (ii) compulsory third party motor vehicle insurance, and fully comprehensive motor vehicle insurance (including third party personal injury, own damage, third party property damage liability and third party personal injury gap) for any vehicles operated by a Sidekick; (iii) workers’ compensation under applicable legislation in the relevant jurisdiction; but only if the legislation casts that responsibility on the Client;

-f. report to Sidekicker any adverse conduct or performance issues that rise in relation to the Sidekicks; and
+f. report to Sidekicker any adverse conduct or performance issues that arise in relation to the Sidekicks; and

 g. not, without Sidekicker’s consent, require the Sidekicks to perform any work beyond the skill level and classification or description pertaining to the Work or of a type different to that which Sidekicker agrees they are to perform.

 a. provide Sidekicker (if requested) with copies of all its induction, training and safe work procedures prior to any Sidekick commencing Work;